 For each item, create three options: keep, donate, or discard.
 Let your parent make the final decision on each item.
 If they struggle, offer to set aside a “maybe” box that you can revisit in a few weeks.
 This reduces the pressure of making permanent decisions immediately.

-Remove Items Promptly
+Remove Unwanted Items Immediately

 Once your parent agrees to donate or discard something, remove it from the home as quickly as possible.
 Seeing items sitting in bags near the door can trigger second thoughts and anxiety.
 Taking donation bags directly to the car or scheduling a pickup helps prevent reversals.